 Skip to main content

-Ali Salehi Yavani/Picture Press/Getty Images / Getty
+Ali Salehi Yavani / Picture Press / Getty Images

-A favorite of family meals and diners, a well-made meatloaf is a guaranteed crowd pleaser.
+A favorite of family meals and diners, a well-made meatloaf is a guaranteed crowd-pleaser.
 The best part about this versatile dish is that it’s a blank canvas for seasoning, allowing adventurous cooks to experiment with sweet or spicy flavors.
 As a bonus, meatloaf is also great for leftovers.
 Our advice?
-Crisp up some slices in a pan and throw between bread for a killer sandwich.
+Crisp up some slices in a pan and throw then between bread for a killer sandwich.

-Choosing the Meat
+Choosing the meat

 When it comes to ground meat, fat equals flavor.
-Typically, ground beef with a meat to fat ratio of 80/20 is the best choice.
+Typically, ground beef with meat that has a fat ratio of 80/20 is the best choice.
 Lean ground beef (90/10) will make the meatloaf mixture dry and crumbly.
-Ideally, get ground beef from your local butcher shop — this will ensure the freshest and best quality ground beef.
+Ideally, get ground beef from your local butcher shop — this will ensure the freshest and best-quality ground beef.
 If buying from a supermarket, pay attention to the labeling on the package (80/20, 90/10, etc.).

-The Glaze
+The glaze

 Besides the seasoning for the meatloaf mixture, a good sauce or glaze will take your meatloaf to the next level.
 A meatloaf glaze will typically include sweetness, creating a sticky and rich sauce that lathers the meatloaf.
 The key to a good sweet glaze is to balance it with acidity, usually in the form of vinegar or mustard.
 For creative spins, try using ingredients like Middle Eastern pomegranate molasses or sharp English mustard for a unique glaze.

-• .25 cup breadcrumbs
+• 1/4 cup breadcrumbs

-• 3 tbsp whole milk
+• 3 tablespoons whole milk

 • 1 yellow onion, chopped fine